4

 • Daily morning and afternoon tea

-• Non-alcoholic drinks and a selection of house wines with dinner
+• Non-alcoholic beverages and a selection of local beer and wine

 • Professional walking guide, driver and support staff

-• Use during the trip of a day pack, ankle gaiters, poles, and waterproof jacket if necessary
+• Use of a day pack, ankle gaiters, walking poles, and waterproof jacket during the trip

 • All entrance and national park fees